 The United Arab Emirates (UAE) was founded in 1971, comprising seven states including Abu Dhabi and Dubai.
 Abu Dhabi city is the federal capital of UAE, and Abu Dhabi emirate accounts for 86% of the land area of UAE, and 95% of its oil.
 Dubai is the UAE's largest city.

 Background: Gulf Cooperation

 Since commencing studies in collaboration with other members of the Gulf Cooperation Council (GCC), the UAE has proceeded with plans to set up on its own an ambitious nuclear power program with significant capacity being on line by 2020.

 In December 2006 the six member states of the Gulf Cooperation Council (GCC) – Kuwait, Saudi Arabia, Bahrain, the UAE, Qatar and Oman – announced that the Council was commissioning a study on the peaceful use of nuclear energy.
 France agreed to work with them on this, and Iran pledged assistance with nuclear technology.

 In February 2007 the six states agreed with the IAEA to cooperate on a feasibility study for a regional nuclear power and desalination program.
-Saudi Arabia was leading the investigation and thought that a program might emerge about 2009.
-Regional electricity grid integration is progressing, including a 3000 MWe connection from Iran by 2015.
+Saudi Arabia was leading the investigation.
+Regional electricity grid integration is progressing, including a 3000 MWe connection from Iran to the UAE by 2015.